Croatia

 The principle of local self government shall be recognised in domestic legislation, and where practicable in the constitution.

-Croatia thus fully complies with Article 2 of the Charter.
+Therefore, the rapporteurs conclude that Croatia is in full compliance with Article 2 of the Charter.

 Article 3.1